-The 2022 Student Representative Council (SRC) consisted of peer-elected members from Years 3 to 12, who were positive role models in the school environment.
+The 2023 Student Representative Council (SRC) consisted of peer-elected members from Years 3 to 12, who were positive role models in the school environment.
 SRC students were inducted in a Primary School and Secondary School assemblies in the presence of their peers, teachers and parents where the School Principal, Mr Saad, delivered an inspiring speech about the key values for student leadership.

 The SRC served as the official voice of the student body, ensuring effective communication between students, teachers, and administration.
 The SRC worked diligently to address student concerns and advocate for their needs.
+The Student Representative Council of 2023 worked cooperatively to help promote the school values and leadership amongst the students.
+SRC members demonstrated leadership qualities by serving as good examples through their words and actions.
+The year was concluded with a Thank You breakfast to celebrate their leadership journey and achievements throughout the year.